-Your newborn will need time and support to make a smooth transition from being warm and secure inside the womb to feeling comfortable and secure in the outside world.
+Your newborn needs time and support to make a smooth transition from being warm and secure inside the womb to feeling comfortable and secure in the outside world.
 By mimicking the womb environment for a period of time most babies find this transition a lot easier.

-Babies born prematurely will often need to go the extra step of sleeping in a sling next to your body for extended periods of time until they reach their original due date.
+Babies born prematurely will often need to go the extra step of sleeping in a ‘Kangaroo type’ sling next to your body for extended periods of time until they reach their original due date.

 The womb can be mimicked in the following ways:

-If you watched this video you will see that I swaddle with a baby’s arms resting up on their chest rather than straight down by their side.
-This is a natural position that allows your baby to touch her face with slight movements while keeping the arms secure inside the wrap.
-You will be shown many ways and alternative suggestions on how to swaddle as well as finding many types of wraps to choose from.
-What you choose is up to you (and how well a product has been marketed) but the main tips I recommend to help your baby sleep well using a wrap are:
+- It is important to keep your baby secure and snug as they settle to sleep .
+Swaddling is an age-old practice of wrapping babies snugly in breathable material, blankets or similar cloth so that movement of the limbs is restricted.
+A baby is born with a startle reflex which may cause them to wake during their lighter phases of sleep.
+Swaddling prevents this reflex occurring allowing them to sleep for longer periods.
+View ‘How to Swaddle a Baby’ video clip ?
+If you watched the video, you will see that I swaddle with baby’s arms resting on their chest rather than straight down by their side.
+Hands across the chest is a natural position that allows your baby to touch her face with slight movements while keeping the arms secure inside the wrap. there are many ways and alternative suggestions on how to swaddle as well as many types of wraps to choose from.
+What you choose is up to you (and how well a product has been marketed) but the main tips to help your baby sleep well using a wrap are: